Home » Recipes » Main Dish Recipes » Beef » Oxtail Stew

 Don’t be intimidated by the lengthy ingredient list in the recipe card.
 Most of them are simple, everyday pantry items.
 In fact, I’d be surprised if you didn’t have all of them on hand right now, minus the oxtail.

-• Beef Broth (You can use canned, boxed, bouillon cubes, or your own homemade.)
+• Beef Broth — You can use canned, boxed, bouillon cubes, or your own homemade.

-• Diced Tomatoes (I use canned for convenience.
-You can certainly use fresh.)
+• Diced Tomatoes — I use canned for convenience.
+You can certainly use fresh.

-• Flour (Plain, all-purpose, nothing fancy flour.)
+• Flour — Plain, all-purpose, nothing fancy flour.

-• Herbs (Note that you can substitute fresh herbs for any of the dried herbs called for in the recipe.
-The rule of thumb is to always use 1/3 as much dried as fresh.)
+• Herbs — Note that you can substitute fresh herbs for any of the dried herbs called for in the recipe.
+The rule of thumb is to always use 1/3 as much dried as fresh.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Simple Southern Oxtail Stew with Rice
+How to Make Southern Oxtail Stew

 1. Season the oxtails liberally with salt and pepper.